ElMassimo/capybara-compose/docs/api/index.md

 ### **save_screenshot**

-Save a screenshot of the page.
+Saves a screenshot of the page.

 - **Arguments**:
   - `{String} path (optional)`: the path to where it should be saved